sangramrath/DP-050-Migrating-SQL-Workloads-to-Azure/Instruction/dp-050-03_instructions.md

 1. In the query text, replace `<storageaccountname>` with the name of the storage account you created earlier.
 The name must be entered in two places.
 1. Replace `<storageaccountkey>` with the primary access key you recorded for the storage account.
-1. Execute the query and validate that the network drive is accessible.
+1. Execute the query and check that there are no error messages in the results.

+    > [!NOTE]
+    > The SQL code maps the network drive U: to the storage account in Azure.
+However, because this is done in the context of the SQL Service account, you will not see the U: drive in File Explorer or when you use the `net use` command.

 1. Save the query in the Labfiles folder as **MapNetworkDrive.sql**
-1. Start a new query window and disable `xp_cmdshell` by running this query:
+1. Start a new query window and disable `xp_cmdshell` on rhe LONDON SQL Server by running this query:

     ```sql
     EXECUTE sp_configure 'xp_cmdshell', 0;